 ARTICLE XII NOMINATIONS

 Nominating Committee.
 Nominations for Officers and Trustees shall be made by a Nominating Committee appointed by the President and subject to the approval of the Board of Trustees.
 This Committee shall consist of two (2) members of the Board of Trustees whose terms of office do not expire at the next election or whose terms will expire but have chosen not to stand for re-election, three (3) members of KCCNY and two (2) alternates, one from each category.
 The Nominating Committee shall advise each prospective officer and trustee of the position’s responsibilities and obtain the consent of any person so nominated.
 No member of the Nominating Committee shall be eligible for nomination or election as an Officer or Trustee at the next election unless nominated from the floor at the Annual Meeting as provided by Section 4 of this Article.
+If the president or board are unable to fill the nominating as required, board members or officers may constitute the committee after at least 2 communications have gone out to the entire membership seeking volunteers.

 Slate of Nominees.
-The slate of nominees selected by the Nominating Committee shall be reported to the Board of Trustees at the September meeting and shall be provided to the Membership by the Secretary of the Board of Trustees at least two (2) weeks prior to the election
+The slate of nominees selected by the Nominating Committee shall be reported to the Board of Trustees at the September meeting and shall be provided to the Membership by the Secretary of the Board of Trustees at least two (2) weeks prior to the election.

 Other Nominations.
 In addition to the slate of nominees selected by the Nominating Committee, additional nominations for any elective office may be made in advance of the election by any voting member of KCCNY with the written consent of the nominee.
 Such nominations together with any required consents are to be filed with the Secretary at least ten